Life According to Sam: Reception

 Dorothy Rabinowitz, of The Wall Street Journal, comments, "... nothing in this documentary equals the portrait of the unforgettable son they produced."
 Duane Byrge from The Hollywood Reporter, who attended the premiere at the Sundance Film Festival, reported that the audience stayed after the film for the Q&A- "a sure sign that they loved the movie."
 Moved by the inspirational approach that Sam and his family took upon his diagnosis, the bottom line quote for The Hollywood Reporter was posted as, "Wise and uplifting film about one young boy's graceful resilience against a rare terminal disease."
 Hank Stuever from The Washington Post claims: "The film is as much – or maybe more – about Sam's resiliently proactive mother, Leslie Gordon, as it is about Sam."

 Impact

 Robert Kraft, the owner of the New England Patriots, saw the film at the premiere in New York City and met Sam at a team practice.
-He felt inspired and impassioned, and he donated a $500,000 matching gift support and fund the expansion of the Progeria clinical trials.
+He felt inspired and impassioned, and he donated a $500,000 matching gift to support and fund the expansion of the Progeria clinical trials.
 It was reported that he commented, "This is a must-see film.
 It will make you laugh.
 It will make you cry.
 And, most importantly, I think it will motivate people to want to do more to help."